-FIFTEEN CONDENSED OPINIONS OF THE BILL .- R. Burchard Hayes says: 1 do not care on my own account, but my heart does bleed for the poor African.
+FIFTEEN CONDENSED OPINIONS OF THE BILL.-R. Burchard Hayes says: I do not care on my own account, but my heart does bleed for the poor African.

-William Almon Wheeler says : It is of he nature of a compromise, and entitled to no respect whatever.
+William Almon Wheeler says: It is of the nature of a compromise, and entitled to no respect whatever

-Ulysses Simpson Grant says : It is better to be tight than to be President.
+Ulysses Simpson Grant says: It is better to be tight than to be President.

 Oliver P. Morton says: A shameful pecimen of political trickery.

-John Sherman says : A direct and deliberate insult to the Louisiana returning board.
+John Sherman says: A direct and deliberate insult to the Louisiana returning onest and revolutionary.
+William Pitt Kellogg says: That's what somes of parting your hair in the middle.
+Jay Gould says: It knocks h-ll out of my investment; [and therefore] Whittle Law Reid says: It is plainly anconstitutional.

-Wells, Anderson, Casanave and Kenner say : It is unpatriotic, unstatesmanlike, dishonest and revolutionary.
+Wells, Anderson, Casanave and Kenner say : It is unpatriotic, unstatesmanlike, dis-